exiang/open_hub_wiki/Module-f7.md

 }
 ```
 ### Number Component
-Number is similar to `textbox` field component except it only take in number value (integer and floating point too), which is equivalent to `<input type="number">` in HTML.
+Number is similar to `textbox` field component except it only take in number value (integer and floating point too), which is equivalent to `<input type="number" step="any">` in HTML.
 ```
 {
 	"tag": "number",